-Years of deep experience guiding companies on the consolidation journey have made HP the undisputed leader in refining IT infrastructures to deliver greater business value.
+Years of deep experience guiding companies on the consolidation journey has made HP the unqualified leader in refining IT infrastructures to deliver greater business value.
 If your company is serious about cutting costs, increasing flexibility, reducing complexity, optimizing assets, and extending the value and reach of the enterprise through consolidation, HP is your best choice.

-Your expertise-knowing your business and what it takes to delight your customers and consistently beat your competition.
-HP's expertise-helping you design, build, integrate, manage, and evolve your consolidated IT infrastructure in a way that makes sense for your business.
+Your expertise is knowing your business and what it takes to delight your customers and consistently beat your competition.

+HP helps you design, build, integrate, manage, and evolve your consolidated IT infrastructure in a way that makes sense for your business.
 As Rob Rakowski, KinderCare's Manager Host Systems Administration, said, "HP has been more than just a vendor, they've been a true partner.
-From our multiple servers, to support, and specifically our HP xp256, HP has allowed us to save time, money, and given us the flexibility to succeed.
+From our multiple servers, to support, and specifically our HP XP256, HP has allowed us to save time, money, and given us the flexibility to succeed.
 As a result, we can do what we do best-teaching and caring for children."

 The stories presented here are just a few of the hundreds of recent consolidation journeys in which HP has played a key role.
-Our technology, solutions, and diverse experience help us serve as a trusted guide on your journey to building an adaptive infrastructure.
+For companies as varied as the ones on these pages, HP's technology, solutions, and diverse experience served as a trusted guide on the journey to building an adaptive infrastructure.